Essex Woodlands Healthcare Partners

 Series B in 2007

-StrataGent Life Sciences, Inc. is a specialty drug therapy company developing painless, non-invasive versions of therapies that would otherwise be injected.
-Its products are based on its proprietary microjet technology, which delivers large and small therapeutic molecules without a device penetrating into or through the skin.
-In May of 2004, StrataGent received a $2 million award from the Advanced Technology Program (ATP) at the National Institute of Standards and Technology to support the development of the StrataGent microjet technology.
+StrataGent Life Sciences, Inc. is a specialty drug therapy company focused on creating painless and non-invasive alternatives to injectable therapies.
+The company's innovative products utilize proprietary microjet technology, which enables the delivery of both large and small therapeutic molecules without the need for devices to penetrate the skin.
+This approach aims to enhance patient comfort and compliance in medical treatments.
+StrataGent's commitment to advancing its technology was recognized in May 2004, when the company received a $2 million award from the Advanced Technology Program at the National Institute of Standards and Technology to further develop its microjet technology.

 EUSA Pharma